- Categories:

 Drive about an hour inland from the Gold Coast and you’ll discover a ‘land island’ or plateau of ancient lava, known as Tamborine Mountain.
 Head to the Joalah section of Tamborine National Park to immerse yourself in this luxuriant landscape.
 Lace up your walking shoes and set out on the Curtis Falls track, wandering through wet eucalypt forest beneath towering flooded gums.
 Then feel the chill as you trek into lush rainforest, beneath huge crow’s nest and staghorn ferns high in the canopy.

-From the viewing platform, capture an Insta-perfect photo of Curtis Falls cascading into a clear rockpool, before exploring further on the Lower Creek circuit.
+From the viewing platform, snap an Insta-perfect photo of Curtis Falls cascading into a clear rockpool, before exploring further on the Lower creek circuit.
 Rock-hop across creek crossings and gaze at basalt boulders and columns, reminders of Tamborine Mountain’s volcanic past.
 And, feeling rejuvenated after your walk, you’ll be up for yet more exploring!
 Tamborine is famed for its arts and crafts, galleries, wineries and restaurants…

 Palm Grove circuit